FGM/C Shifting Sands

 The Judge recommended that whilst an Order is in place, it remains incumbent on the LA to continue supporting the family, including facilitating direct work with the child appropriate to their age, and to improve their understanding and insight into the risks and harms of FGM.
 The objective must be to reduce or remove the risk to obviate the need for the Order remaining in place.

-We do not know how well LA’s already comply with this recommendation because there is little publicly accessible information about FGMPOs issued.
+We do not know how well LA’s already comply with this recommendation because there is little publicly accessible information about the FGMPOs issued.
 Since their introduction in July 2015, 632 applications and 889 FGMPOs were issued up to June 2024.
-But there is not an analysis in regard to them available.
+But there is not an analysis available in regard to them.
 Does one even exist?
 We do not know why they were issued, whether they’ve been reviewed and what the outcome was.

 The concerns/limitations/challenges in regard to FGMPOs are unlikely to be unique to this case however.
 How many are regularly reviewed?
 How many have not had restrictions reviewed?
 How many families live unhappily with restrictions?
 How many LA’s proactively assist families wanting to have Orders reviewed or discharged?